-My then wife, first worried about becoming a widow by line-of-duty death, but soon learned that becoming a police widow was also horrible.
+My then wife, first worried about becoming a widow by line-of-duty death.
+She soon discovered that becoming a “police widow” was also horrible.
 Grieving the “always-absent living” was more than anyone should have to bear.

 While I was too busy working myself up the professional ladder, my family had jumped off the personal one.
 We were divorced.
 Instead of seeking God, I buried myself in work.
 The riskier the better, but I promoted to the very tip of the spear.
 Yet at what cost?

-Almost 20 years later, I was still working harder than most people I knew.
+Almost 25 years, I was still taking risks, and working harder than most people I knew.
 But God had begun whispering to me.
 He’d planted two new seeds in my heart that would grow to become my desires because they were originally His desires.

 I still smile when I share that God told me to retire, but it took about a year to realize He wasn’t joking.
-It’ll be my retirement’s 1 year anniversary on August 28, 2016.
-I’ve been thinking more about law enforcement as the time draws near.
-I’ve also been wondering why it was that God had me retire as soon as we married.
+As my one years retirement’s anniversary drew near, I had begun thinking about law enforcement again.
+I’d also been questioning why it was that God had me retire as soon as Leah and I married.

-He provided that answer this week.
+He provided that answer the week of my anniversary when He knew my heart was heavy.
 God placed scripture (Deuteronomy 24:5) on Leah’s heart for her to share with me.
-I must admit, I’ve never seen this verse.
+I must admit, I’d never seen this verse.
 I even looked it up to make sure she wasn’t just trying to help me get over the 1 year hump.

 God Bless You,